 Employee Retention Mistakes Can Be Avoided

 Employee retention mistakes are costly.
 Unfortunately, our employee engagement survey research shows that companies continue to struggle with the attrition of top and high potential talent.
-While companies are getting better at understanding what drives higher levels of employee engagement, many leaders still struggle to truly understand why people leave and to quantify the impact employee turnover has on their business.
+While companies are getting better at understanding what drives higher levels of employee engagement, many people managers still struggle to truly understand why people leave and the impact employee turnover has on their business.